Flow past a Backward-Facing Step#

 First, subsection bc 0

-represents a Dirichlet boundary condition (or noslip
+sets a Dirichlet boundary condition (or noslip

-) at each wall where \(\mathbf{u}=\mathbf{0}.\) The boundary condition at the inlet is represented as a uniform unit flow such that \([u,v,w] = [1,0,0]\).
+) at each wall where \(\mathbf{u}=\mathbf{0}.\) The boundary condition at the inlet is a uniform unit flow such that \([u,v,w] = [1,0,0]\).
 In that case, the parameter type = function

 is used in subsection bc 1